RouleThomas/GNOMES/README.md

 With `--call-peaks`, the *MACS2* consensus peak pipeline is fully configurable via `--macs2-*` options. ***GNOMES*** automatically pools replicates per condition, and if `bam_control` is provided in the metadata, matching control BAMs are used during peak calling.
 The *deepTools* heatmap and profile plot are also fully configurable (`--hm-*` and `--pp-*` options).

+This approach is useful for quick exploratory analyses.
+However, for more robust results we recommend using peak regions generated with `GNOMES consensus`, which allows manual inspection and selection of the most appropriate peak set.

 ## Command examples